No Cast devices found?

 - Certain operating system settings can conflict with the use of Chromecast.
 Read the section below for troubleshooting steps specific to your operating system.

-- If the above steps don’t resolve your issues, try rebooting your Wi-Fi router (unless you already did so in step #2), your Chromecast, and your computer.
+- If the above steps don’t resolve your issues, try rebooting your Wi-Fi router, your Chromecast, and your computer by unplugging and plugging the power source for each.
 This can help to clear temporary issues.

 Still having trouble?
 Try these browser-specific steps: Running OSX on a Mac?